marios8543/PBot/README.md

   - timed *time* Enables timed messages for the specified seconds (Max 300).
 Disabled them if no time is specified
   - timed *time* *message* Enables timed messages only for the message from which the command was invoked

+- Translate
+  - translate *source language (default:detect)* *target language (default:english)* Will enable translate for the set languages for the channel in which the command was invoked
+  - translate *source language* *target language* *message* Will translate the specific message.
+All arguments are mandatory here.
+Pass *auto* as source language to detect automatically.

 More coming soon...